Anna Stichbury

 Bio

-Stichbury has had numerous solo exhibitions throughout New Zealand and Australia, and her work is held in private and corporate collections in New Zealand, Australia, New York, France, and the United Kingdom.
+Stichbury graduated from the Wellington School of Design in 1996.
+A true Wellingtonian at heart, she continues to live and work there, painting full-time from her home studio.
+She has exhibited extensively throughout New Zealand and Australia, with works held in private and corporate collections in New Zealand, Australia, New York, France, and the United Kingdom.

 Parnell Gallery has represented Anna Stichbury since 1999.